Skip to content

-The security provider Sophos, like many other ICT companies, will be cutting costs due to the uncertain global economic situation and has announced that it will lay off around 10% of its global workforce.
-As ‘TechCrunch’ reports, 450 employees are affected.
+Like many other ICT companies, security vendor Sophos is cutting costs in response to the uncertain global economic situation and has announced that it will lay off around 10% of its global workforce.
+As TechCrunch reports, 450 employees are affected.

-The British cybersecurity provider Sophos has announced that it will lay off around 10% of its global workforce.
+The British cybersecurity vendor Sophos has announced that it will lay off around 10% of its global workforce.
 The company confirmed this to TechCrunch.
-The reason for the layoffs is an internal restructuring to achieve optimal growth and profitability, especially in view of the ongoing and worsening economic crisis.
+The reason for the layoffs is an internal restructuring intended to achieve optimal growth and profitability, particularly in light of the ongoing and worsening economic crisis.

 According to TechCrunch, around 450 employees were affected, although Sophos did not confirm the exact number.
 Affected employees in India were informed on Tuesday and asked to submit their resignations.

-The India Times also reported on layoffs in the country where Sophos has operated a data center since March 2022.
+The India Times also reported layoffs in India, where Sophos has operated a data center since March 2022.

-Sophos has announced that it will increasingly focus on cybersecurity services, particularly “Managed Detection and Response”, to achieve its goal of becoming a leading company in the global cybersecurity market.
+Sophos has announced that it will place a stronger focus on cybersecurity services, particularly “Managed Detection and Response”, in order to achieve its goal of becoming a leader in the global cybersecurity market.

-Sophos supports more than 500,000 organizations worldwide with its technologies, generating revenues of over 1 billion US dollars.
-The company’s Managed Services business generates more than 175 million US dollars annually and is growing by more than 50% annually.
+Sophos supports more than 500,000 organizations worldwide with its technologies, generating revenue of more than 1 billion US dollars.
+The company’s Managed Services business generates more than 175 million US dollars annually and is growing by more than 50% per year.

-In March 2020, Sophos was acquired by the private equity firm Thoma Bravo for 3.9 billion US dollars.
-In a company statement, it was said that they are grateful for the contributions of all employees who have helped make Sophos a leading company in the cybersecurity industry and protect the world from the dangers of cybercrime.
+In March 2020, Sophos was acquired by private equity firm Thoma Bravo for 3.9 billion US dollars.
+In a company statement, Sophos said it was grateful for the contributions of all employees who helped make Sophos a leading company in the cybersecurity industry and helped protect the world from the dangers of cybercrime.

-Sophos thus joins the growing list of technology companies that have had to lay off employees due to financial difficulties.
-In recent months, tech giants such as Amazon, Meta, and Microsoft have also cut thousands of employees.
+Sophos therefore joins the growing list of technology companies that have had to lay off employees due to financial pressures.
+In recent months, tech giants such as Amazon, Meta, and Microsoft have also cut thousands of jobs.

 The layoffs at Sophos show that companies are also affected by the impact of the economic crisis.
 Despite the difficult situation for the affected employees and their families, there continues to be a great shortage of IT and security experts on the job market, which should make it easier for affected employees to find new employment.